darcys22/godbledger/README.md

 **GRPC and Proto Buffers**
 The primary way to communicate with Godbledger is through the GRPC endpoint, submitting a transaction that contains your journal entry/transaction.

+a python client with example calls can be found [here](https://github.com/darcys22/godbledger-pythonclient)

-**Ledgercli** communicates with Godbledger using GRPC but opens up several cli commands for usage
+**Ledgercli** included with this repo communicates with Godbledger using GRPC but opens up several cli commands for usage

 **Ledger files** the ledgercli allows for the processing of [ledger files](https://www.ledger-cli.org/).
 This has been roughly implemented by forking https://github.com/howeyc/ledger